 Why Do Basement Floors Crack?

-98% of the time, the whole reason why you have a water issue in your basement is because of a false water-table on the outside of your walls.
-If you install a shallow, narrow gutter or box drainage system, you will not be able to speed up the dropping of your false water-table.
+98% of the time, the whole reason why you have a water issue in your basement is because of a false water table on the outside of your walls.
+If you install a shallow, narrow gutter or box drainage system, you will not be able to speed up the dropping of your false water table.

 Effects of Acidic Groundwater

 Concrete is porous.
-The waterproofing on the outside of your foundation walls, applied during construction, usually deteriorates in 3, 4, 5 years, after which it will allow water to get absorbed into your walls.
+The waterproofing on the outside of your foundation walls, applied during construction, usually deteriorates in 3, 4, or 5 years, after which it will allow water to get absorbed into your walls.
 When water is absorbed from your backfill area, it absorbs some of the soil in with it.
 Dirt in the northeast is notorious for having an acidic quality.
 Concrete is made of sand, stone, and lime.
 Lime is the glue that holds it together.
-Lime and acid are on the opposite ends of the PH scale.
+Lime and acid are on opposite ends of the PH scale.

 Choosing a Basement Waterproofing System

 The waterproofing system you install has a lot to do with the entire aging process of your whole house.
 If your foundation walls move, they will crack a bit.
-Your entire home will twist, turn, and resettle to a new position.
+Your home will twist, turn, and resettle to a new position.
 It causes warp flooring, windows can get out of alignment, and even your walls can pull from the roof.
 Moisture can get in and cause problems in your attic.
-Many people don’t realize that many roof problems usually start in the basement from movement in the foundation.
+Many people don’t realize that a roof problem usually start in the basement from movement in the foundation.